 This applies to NBCSN’s sports in particular.
-As great as it will be to get all of NHL hockey’s diehard fans to follow hockey onto Peacock, that number just isn’t very big.
-The NFL can deliver multiples more die-hard fans than hockey, Olympic sports, soccer (football) and racing everything else on NBCSN…combined.
+As great as it will be to get all of the NHL’s diehard fans to follow hockey onto Peacock, that number just isn’t very big.
+The NFL can deliver multiples more die-hard fans than hockey, Olympic sports, soccer (football), racing and everything else on NBCSN…combined.

 Which is probably why the NBCSN announcement hedged that NBCSN sports aren’t just headed to Peacock, but also to the USA Network, about as traditional of a cable net as you can get.
-As folks speculated, essentially the USA Network will become NBC Universal’s general interest cable net, much like the purpose TNT serves for AT&T. If this were a war, USA Network is one of NBC Universal’s fall back positions as it retreats from traditional linear distribution.
+As folks speculated, the USA Network will become NBCUniversal’s general interest cable net, much like the purpose TNT serves for AT&T. If this were a war, USA Network is one of NBCUniversal’s fallback positions as it retreats from traditional linear distribution.

 Bonus Quick Thoughts

-– Is this a good move WWE?
+– Is this a good move for the WWE?
 Probably.
-As I just said, the big worry for a sports league–let’s call the WWE that–is that folks don’t follow and essentially you use their “fan lifetime value”, a term I just made up.
-WWE has a bit less risk with that here in that folks who don’t cut the cord can keep watching on Fox.
+As I just said, the big worry for a sports league–let’s call the WWE that–is that folks don’t follow, and you use their “fan lifetime value”, a term I just made up.
+WWE has a bit less risk with that here, in that folks who don’t cut the cord can keep watching on Fox.
 Yet, WWE can still sell pay-per-views through traditional channels, so I don’t see much risk of less exposure.

 – Is this a good move for the USA Network?
 I think so.
 This gives another option for live programming on a few more days per week, and maybe during the weekend.
 That live viewing can then drive to the scripted programming better.
 In short, it’s fine.

 – Price.
 Variety says sources say about $1 billion for five years.
 Running the math, WWE makes about $192 million per year (1.6 million times $10 times 12 months), so this isn’t outrageous.
-Likely Peacock is paying $10 per sub, but they’ll transition WWE folks to either the $5 ad free or $10 tier.
+Likely, Peacock is paying $10 per sub, but they’ll transition WWE folks to either the $5 ad-based tier or $10 ad-free tier.
 For WWE customers, this feels like an even bigger win.

 – But note!
 It’s also only a 5 year deal.
 Hmmm.
 If it works, expect a big jump at the end.